gtuzi/Vehicle-Detection/README.md

 ### Contents

-`Writeup.ipynb` and `Writeup.html` contain more detail about the implementation.
+`Writeup.ipynb` and `Writeup.html` contain more explanation detail about the implementation.

-`Writeup.ipynb` contains the pipeline functions / source
+`Writeup.ipynb` contains the pipeline functions / source code

 `utils.py` - most of the pipeline implementation utility functions